What is a Savings bank account?

 - Passport

-Keep these documents ready so that while processing your savings bank account, no issues arise.
+In addition to PAN or Form 60/61, keep these documents ready so that, while processing your savings bank account, no issues arise.

 Latest photograph